Low mass X-ray

 Due to the energy that they carry away, these “cosmic fountains” have a devastating impact on their nearby environment.
 As with our everyday garden fountains, the shape of the nozzle and the velocity of the fluid at the base of the stream determines the overall behaviour of the jet.
 However, due to the lack of observational constraints on the inner regions of astrophysical jets, we still do not fully comprehend how they are launched or how they are actually powered.

 The aim of my research is to use strictly simultaneous, high time resolution observations in X-rays and at optical-infrared (O-IR) wavelengths to try to constrain the geometry and the physical properties of these powerful outflows.
-To do this I use some of the largest and most advanced ground and space telescopes available such as the Very Large Telescope in Chile or the XMM-Newton observatory.
+To do this I use some of the largest and most advanced ground and space telescopes available such as the Very Large Telescope in Chile, the XMM-Newton observatory or NICER

 Left panel, view of the Very large telescope in Chile.
 Right panel, Artistic impression of XMM-Newton.